bitbeans/SimpleDnsCrypt/README.md

 This plugin logs the DNS queries received by the proxy.
 The logs are stored in a local file.
 You can choose the folder, where dnscrypt-proxy will store the logfile (dns.log).

+**libdcplugin_ldns_blocking**

+This plugin returns a REFUSED response if the query name is in a list of blacklisted names, or if at least one of the returned IP addresses happens to be in a list of blacklisted IPs.

+A file should list one entry per line.

+IPv4 and IPv6 addresses are supported.
+For names, leading and trailing wildcards (*) are also supported (e.g. *xxx*, *.example.com, ads.*)

+**Note:** If the file(s) is/are empty, the service may **not** start!

 ### Compatibility

 This software was tested on: